VoidAndCaffeine/Block_Breaking_SMP_mods/README.md

 <h3 align="center">Mods for Block Breaking SMP</h3>

   <p align="center">
     A quick and easy place to get your mods.
 I personaly will be using all of these as this Git links to my .minecraft folder.
-I will stay as up to date on my  mods as possible. :)
+I will stay as up to date to my personal mods as possible. :)
     <br />
     <a href="https://github.com/VoidAndCaffeine/Block_Breaking_SMP_mods/issues">Report Bug</a>
     ·